KauzClay/docs-tap/authn-authz/binding.hbs.md

 ## <a id="prereqs"></a> Prerequisites

-Meet these prerequisites:
+Before you can bind a user or group to a default role, you must:

-1. Configure kubectl and have admin access to the cluster.
+- Configure kubectl and have admin access to the cluster.
-1. Configure an authentication solution for the cluster.
+- Configure an authentication solution for the cluster.
 You can use [Pinniped](https://pinniped.dev/) or the authentication service native to your Kubernetes distribution.

 ## <a id="user-group-to-role"></a> Manage a user or groups mapping to a role